buzzqw/TUS/OBSS/OBSSv2-eng.md

 # The Monsters

->>> The creatures presented here are meant to be a substantial example of the adversaries your characters might encounter.
+>>> **Monsters**: The creatures presented here are meant to be a substantial example of the adversaries your characters might encounter.
 Be aware, not all of them are necessarily enemies or have negative intentions.

 More civilized creatures will have their own individual ethical and moral conduct, and even within the same group of adversaries, some might be more hostile or simply indifferent.